THE PIECE wrote -

 “I learned that I can be open to people no matter what.
 I can relate to them in some way.
 Whether that be race, age, gender, religion, sexual orientation, or feeling something they have felt before.”

-Camp Odyssey changed our lives whether as teens in the 90's or in its revival these last few years.
+Camp Odyssey changed our lives whether as teens in the 90's or in its revival last year.
 We continue to offer this program as FREE to attend because we believe ALL youth should have equal access to this powerful experience.
-However, "free" starts to become very expensive as we fundraise but just $11.49 gets a camper 1 hour of cutting edge curriculum designed to ultimately help youth change their world.
+However, "free" starts to become very expensive as we fundraise--it costs us about $1,500 per camper to provide this year-round experience.
+During the weeklong camp, Campers participate in a hefty 87 hours of exercises, games & dialogues (NOT counting the un-official hours they'll spend gabbing with roommates), even $11.49 gets a camper 1 hour of cutting edge curriculum designed to ultimately help youth change their world.

 Thank you so much for joining us in creating a just and equitable society, where individuals are respected as human beings, and where we can all live without fear.
 Your contribution sends a message of peace & inclusion, and you stand in good company alongside allies such as: